27 Funny Words to Say in English

 25. Whirligig – Something that revolves or whirls.
 The carousel at the county fair is a whirligig.

 26. Williwaw – Violent winds that blow in polar latitudes, such as the Strait of Magellan.
 I’ll make sure I watch out for the williwaws on my next Alaskan cruise.

 27. Yitten – To be frightened.
 My wife gets very yitten when we watch scary movies.
 Seriously, she hates them.

-We hope you enjoyed this list of funny words to say.
+We hope you enjoyed this list of funny words to say and that you literally tried to say each of them out loud.
 Were there any other funny words you feel should have made our list?
-Let us know in the comments below!
+Let us know any other funny English words in the comments below!